Goldman Sachs leads $23M in funding for Brazilian e-commerce startup Olist – TechCrunch

 Olist Store, the company’s flagship product, gives merchants a way to manage product listings, logistics and store payments.
 It also offers “a unique sales experience” through channels such as Mercado Livre, B2W and Via Varejo.
 The product saw a record GMV in the first half of the year, which was up 2.5 times over the same period in the prior year, the company said.

 Last year, Olist launched a new product, Olist Shops, giving users the ability to create a virtual showcase “in less than 3 minutes” that also offers payment checkout tools and integration with logistics operators.
-Shops has interfaces in Portuguese, English, and Spanish, and since its launch, it has attracted more than 200,000 users in 180 countries, according to Olist.
+Shops has interfaces in Portuguese, English and Spanish, and since its launch, it has attracted more than 200,000 users in 180 countries, according to Olist.

 “The pandemic has accelerated digitalizing business processes around the world, thus spurring e-commerce growth in a surprising way,” said Tiago Dalvi, Olist’s founder and CEO, in a written statement.

 The company plans to use its new capital to invest in technology and products, pursuing new mergers and acquisitions and boosting its internationalization process.
-This is on top of two acquisitions Olist made last year — Clickspace and Pax Logistica, which gave Olist entry into the heated logistics space with more than 4,000 registered drivers.
+This is on top of two acquisitions Olist made last year — Clickspace and Pax Logistica — which gave Olist entry into the heated logistics space with more than 4,000 registered drivers.

-Specifically, CFO Eduardo Ferraz said the company is in preliminary discussions with ERPs, retailers, and companies with complementary solutions to its own.
+Specifically, CFO Eduardo Ferraz said the company is in preliminary discussions with ERPs, retailers and companies with complementary solutions to its own.

 “That is why we also decided to expand the investment in our Series D and bring Goldman Sachs as another relevant investor to our cap table,” he said.